-Physical Education Key Learning Area - Physical Education Curriculum and Assessment Guide (Secondary 4 - 6) (2023).
+Physical Education Key Learning Area - Physical Education Curriculum and Assessment Guide (Secondary 4 - 6) (2007) (with updates in July 2023).
 It manifests the curriculum aims, the learning and teaching strategies, and assessment of the subject.
 It presents the curriculum framework and curriculum design.